- Erica A Eugster, MD

 Pituitary gigantism is a rare disorder.
 Most pediatric endocrinologists may see at most one or two patients with the condition during their careers.
 In one large series of 2367 children and adolescents with pituitary adenomas, only 15 (0.6 percent) had pituitary gigantism .
-Much of our understanding of this disease is derived from isolated case reports and extrapolation from the adult literature .
-No sex predilection is known.
-Gigantism may occur at any age, and has been observed as early as the first six to nine months of age.
+Although much of our understanding of this disease has been derived from isolated case reports and extrapolation from the adult literature , a retrospective review of 208 cases of pituitary gigantism from around the globe provides important insights .
+These include male predominance and a lack of identifiable genetic etiology in more than 50 percent of cases.
+Gigantism may occur at any age, and has been observed as early as the first two to three months of life.

 Pituitary gigantism typically is a sporadic and isolated condition.
 However, it may occur within the context of a coexisting disorder or arise according to a pattern of familial inheritance.

-●Approximately 20 percent of patients with MAS are thought to have GH hypersecretion [4,5], although few large case series are available .
+●Approximately 20 percent of patients with MAS are thought to have growth hormone (GH) hypersecretion [5-7], although few large case series are available .
 In one review of 112 patients with MAS and acromegaly, the mean age at diagnosis of acromegaly was just over 24 years .
 Subclinical GH excess also has been reported in MAS, where it results in unexpected normal (rather than short) stature in the setting of untreated precocious puberty .
 (See "Definition, etiology, and evaluation of precocious puberty", section on 'McCune-Albright syndrome'.)

 - Behrens, LH, Barr, DP.
 Hypopituitarism beginning in infancy: The Alton giant.
 Endocrinology 1932; 16:120.